Colorado State Tax Power of Attorney | Form DR 0145

 - it assigns a person (of the taxpayer’s choosing) to act as their representative, allowing the designee to both collect confidential information and make decisions on behalf of the taxpayer.

 Those looking to form such an agreement must fill out form DR-0145 specifically – they cannot draft their own.
 As noted in the form, if the designee is given full power, they will be permitted to complete such tasks as preparing, signing, executing, filing, and inspecting returns and reports.

 Signing Requirements: The form needs to be signed by the taxpayer, their spouse (if filing jointly), and the representative.
-Unlike other POA forms in Colorado, form DR-0145 does not need to be notarized.

 - Once the form is completed, it needs to be sent to the applicable DOR office.
 More information can be found online at the Department of Revenue home page.